michiewillman/ecommerce-back-end-db/README.md

 ## Description

-This application is a working Express.js API that utilizes Sequelize to interact with a MySQL database.

 E-commerce plays a significant role within the electronics industry, as it empowers businesses and consumers alike to conveniently engage in online buying and selling of electronic products.
+Databases store user and product information and we often must interact with their data in our applications.

+This application is a working REST API using Express.js that utilizes Sequelize to interact with a MySQL database.
+HTTP route requests handle retrieving, creating, updating and deleting fields in the database tables.
+Models were used to create table schema with key constraints & validation via JavaScript.

+Technologies & Key Concepts:

+- Node.js
+- REST api + HTTP routes
+- Modularization
+- Database schema creation, seeding & management

+Packages used in this application:

+- Express.js
+- Dotenv
+- MySQL2
+- Sequelize

 ## Table of Contents